Agent Operator

 Section titled “Basic LLM Conversation”- Create an

-and connect it to the first input of theagent
+tableDATand connect it to the first input of theagent. - In the

 Using with Context Grabber